 “Eligible Student”: Eligible student means a student who has reached eighteen (18) years of age.

 “School Official”: A school official is a person employed by Charter School as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the Board of Directors of OSA.
-A school official also may include a volunteer for OSA or an independent contractor of OSA or other party who performs an institutional service or function for which OSA would otherwise use its own employees and who is under the direct control of OSA with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing their tasks.
+A school official also may include a volunteer for OSA or an independent contractor of OSA], consultant, vendor, or other party who performs an institutional service or function for which OSA would otherwise use its own employees and who is under the direct control of OSA with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist, or contracted provider of digital educational platforms and/or services; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing their tasks.

 “Legitimate Educational Interest”: A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.